Multi point analysis of coronal mass ejection flux ropes using combined data from Solar Orbiter, BepiColombo and Wind: Results

 The results for the April event show that we were generally capable of reproducing all three measurements simultaneously with our model.
 The largest discrepancy can be found within the SolO measurement where we are not able to reproduce the sloped radial component $B_R$ and instead generate an almost constant field as would be expected from a rigid flux rope structure.
 We also do not find any issues with fitting the varying arrival times which is a strong indication that the general assumptions on the propagation are more or less valid within the vicinity of the three spacecraft.
 The small jumps that can be seen in the representative ensemble members are artifacts that occur due to our magnetic field model when combined with high aspect-ratios.

-The results for the May event, despite only being a dual-point fit, are significantly less accurate as can be seen alone from the spread.
+\textbf{The results for the May event, despite only being a dual-point fit, are significantly less accurate as can be seen alone from the spread.
 Since we only took the SolO and Wind measurements into account we can see that the arrival time at Bepi is incorrect with most of the ensemble runs arriving later than expected.
-For the magnetic field we are more or less able to reproduce the positive constant $B_T$ component although its strength is underestimated in both cases, the bipolar $B_N$ component is overestimated and the radial $B_R$ is far off from the actual measurement at SolO and more or less accurate for Wind.
-On top of not being able to fully fit the magnetic field we were also not able to find solutions with the correct duration of passing, most ensemble members are significantly longer in duration than the pre-defined UMFR interval.
-This shows that during the fitting the process the adaptive offset for the $t_s$ and $t_e$ markers was not reduced to zero as the iteration was aborted beforehand.
+For the magnetic field we are more or less able to reproduce the positive constant $B_T$ component although its strength is underestimated in both cases, the bipolar $B_N$ component is overestimated and the radial $B_R$ is far off from the actual measurement at SolO and more or less accurate for Wind.}

 Figure \ref{fig:reconstructions} shows the 3DCORE shapes for representative ensemble members, using the same model parameters as the representative fits in Figure \ref{fig:results_insitu}, from a side/top and a frontal viewpoint.
 The color codes for the plotted inner planets and spacecraft are the same as in Figure \ref{fig:events_overview}.
 In both cases we show three different fits, for the April event these are the individual SolO and Wind fits and the combined triple-point fit.
 In the case for the May event we show the individual SolO and Wind fit including the combined SolO + Wind fit.